jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 poplar::Tensor myScalars_tensor = graph.addConstant<float>(FLOAT, {totalThreads}, myScalars);
 ```
+Listing 8: Creating a `Tensor` to be added to the graph as a constant.

 Now, we need to define which element of the tensor is being mapped to
 which tile.
 We do this using the `poplar::Grpah::setTileMapping`